JugurtaO/GOhiking/README.md

 * SCSS theme for the front-end / EJS(SSR).
 * MongoStore for session store.
 * Bcryptjs for an authentification strategy.
+* Mapbox API for the map and geocoding.

 ---